hele4213/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/msa-tree-input.png">

-Starting from the root node, descend the bottom branch of the tree until you get to the an internal node.
+Starting from the root node, descend the bottom branch of the tree until you get to an internal node.
 If an alignment hasn't been constructed for that node yet, continue descending the tree until to get to a pair of nodes.
 In this case, we follow the two branches to the tips.
 We then align the sequences at that pair of tips (usually with Needleman-Wunsch, for multiple sequence alignment), and assign that alignment to the node connecting those tips.

 <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/msa-tree-a1.png">